-Palma de Mallorca is the capital of Mallorca for approx. 1 million people, and also home of the airport, most of the 15 mills. annual visitors arrive by with certainty.
+Palma de Mallorca is the capital of Mallorca for approx. 1 million people, and also the home of the airport, most of the 15 mills. annual visitors arrive by with certainty.

-It is a city that has risen from the stigma of mass tourism in to 1970s and the good old tourist pioneering days to become an impressive architectural urban renewal with top hotels and restaurants.
+It is a city that has risen from the stigma of mass tourism in to the 1970s and the good old tourist pioneering days to become an impressive architectural urban renewal with top hotels and restaurants.
 Palma is also a lot about the life on the harbor front, that beats most Southern Europe places when it comes to laid-back charm and warmth.

 It is also an international Mediterranean city with a range of goods and experiences within any genre, that adds to the charm.
-This applies to department stores, designer brands, art galleries, cultural offerings and a large selection of gourmet restaurants such as more casual cafes, bars and clubs.
+This applies to department stores, designer brands, art galleries, cultural offerings and a large selection of gourmet restaurants such as more casual cafes, bars, and clubs.
 Something for every good taste.

 One of Europe’s oldest cities from 122 before our era